Illumina/strelka/docs/userGuide/errorAnalysis.md

 ## Input requirements

-The error counting process input requirements are identical to the Strelka small variant caller.
+The error counting process requires aligned sequencing reads in BAM or CRAM forma.
+The BAM/CRAM file restrictions are identical to those for the Strelka small variant caller.
+The workflow also optionally excepts region and variant input formated as indexed BED and VCF files respectively.

 ## Outputs